moonbeam-foundation/moonbeam-runtime-overrides/README.md

 1. Run command `./scripts/build-tracing-runtime.sh XXX`
 1. Commit wasm blob and json digest for each new runtime
 1. Push the branch `tracing-runtime-XXX` and submit a PR

+### Publishing the docker runtime

+There are two actions to publish the tracing runtime on docker:

+1. Publish Docker
+    publishes the tracing runtime to the [moonbeamfoundation DockerHub registry](https://hub.docker.com/r/moonbeamfoundation/moonbeam-tracing/tags)

+2. Publish Docker (Legacy PureStake) publishes the tracing runtime to the legagy [purestake DockerHub registry](https://hub.docker.com/r/purestake/moonbeam-tracing/tags)

+Until the legacy docker registry is discontinued, it is requied to publish the image on both registries